 Pantry Recipe Round-Up

-The best stuff you can make after shopping your pantry, cupboards, and fridge.
+We love making easy dinners with pantry staples.
+Here are some of the best things you can make after shopping your pantry, cupboards, and fridge.

 An aseptic box of low-sodium chicken broth, four cans of white beans, an onion, and garlic are the pantry staples that form the base of this nourishing side that can easily stand in as the center of a meal.
 All you need from the fridge: some Swiss chard and a bunch of parsley.
 Get our Braised White Beans with Chard recipe.

 The ultimate Italian summer salad goes cool weather-y with the help of a couple of crucial pantry staples.
 This rustic bread salad incorporates canned white beans and dried cranberries, not to mention olive oil and Dijon mustard.
 Allied with kale, feta, and imagination, you get an entrée-scale salad that’s good for you.
-Get our Panzanella with Kale, White Beans, and Cranberries salad.
+Get our Kale, White Bean, and Cranberry Panzanella Salad recipe.

 With a couple of cans of chickpeas, plus olive oil, salt, and spices, you can bake up this delicious and addictive snack.
 They’re great tossed in a salad, and they make a surprising soup garnish, wherever you want an extra boost of spicy, nutty flavor and a bit of crunch.
 And it all came from the pantry.
 Get our Spicy Oven-Roasted Chickpeas recipe.